Affiliate links on Android Authority may earn us a commission. Learn more.

 Arlo Essential Video Doorbell

-The Essential comes in both wired and wireless versions, and its top feature is a 180-degree field of view in all directions, making it possible to see both visitors and packages clearly.
+The Essential comes in both wired and wireless versions.
+Its top feature is a 180-degree field of view in all directions, making it possible to see both visitors and packages clearly.
 Other perks include a built-in siren, and pre-recorded messages in case you don’t want to speak.

 You’ll have to pony up for an Arlo Secure plan, however, if you want features like cloud recording, activity zones, or object recognition.
 Specifically Secure enables person, vehicle, animal, and package detection, which cuts down on false alerts.